View Current

 Section 8 - Media and Public Comment

 (32) The University regularly engages with media outlets.
-Marketing and Communications is solely responsible for managing relationships with all local, national and international media outlets.
-Staff who have been directly contacted by a media outlet should advise Marketing and Communications via the Marketing & Communications Policy Enquiry Form
+Future Students, Communications & Engagement is solely responsible for managing relationships with all local, national and international media outlets.
+Staff who have been directly contacted by a media outlet should advise Future Students, Communications & Engagement via the Marketing & Communications Policy Enquiry Form

-(33) Comments made on behalf of the University (such as but not limited to University operations, finances, achievements, announcements and offerings) can only be made by an authorised delegate in consultation with Marketing and Communications.
+(33) Comments made on behalf of the University (such as but not limited to University operations, finances, achievements, announcements and offerings) can only be made by an authorised delegate in consultation with Future Students, Communications & Engagement.
 Persons making such comments are required to identify themselves as a representative of the University, including their role.

 (34) Staff are encouraged to communicate the outcomes and implications of their research work.
-If a staff member wishes to reach out proactively to media outlets or engage third party services they must contact Marketing and Communications via Marketing & Communications Policy Enquiry Form prior to comment, commencement of any communications work and expediture of University funds.
+If a staff member wishes to reach out proactively to media outlets or engage third party services they must contact Future Students, Communications & Engagement via Marketing & Communications Policy Enquiry Form prior to comment, commencement of any communications work and expediture of University funds.

 (35) Media requests requiring an immediate response should phone +61 2 4921 5577 or email media@newcastle.edu.au.